Perrett Laver Ltd – Public Facing Privacy and Data Protection Statement

 - our website may use third party plugins or content (e.g., Facebook, Twitter, Google+ and LinkedIn).
 If you choose to interact with any such plugins or content, your Personal Data may be shared with the relevant third party.

-If we engage a third-party processor to process your personal data, the processor will be subject to binding contractual obligations to: (i) only process the personal data in accordance with our prior written instructions; and (ii) use appropriate measures to protect the confidentiality and security of the personal data.
+If we engage a third-party processor to process your Personal Data, the processor will be subject to binding contractual obligations under a Data Processing Agreement, amongst other obligations, to: (i) only process the Personal Data in accordance with our prior written instructions; and (ii) use appropriate measures to protect the confidentiality and security of the Personal Data.

 6) International transfer of Personal Data

-Because of the international nature of our business, we may need to transfer your personal data to other members of our corporate group, and to third parties as noted in Section 5 above, in connection with the purposes set out in this Statement.
-For this reason, we may transfer your personal data to other countries that may have different laws and data protection compliance requirements to those that apply in the country in which you are located.
-In particular, your personal data may be disclosed to other members of our corporate group, to the extent appropriate, in connection with any Client opportunities in respect of which you are a Candidate, or any Leadership Assessment in which you are a Participant.
+Because of the international nature of our business, we may need to transfer your Personal Data to other members of the Perrett Laver Group, international Clients, and to other third parties as noted in Section 5 above, in connection with the purposes set out in this Statement.
+For this reason, we may transfer Personal Data to other countries that have different laws and data protection compliance requirements to those that apply in the country in which you are located.

 7) Data Security